akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ## Add one or several records of an entity to a product

-If you have added a « reference entity multiple link » or a « reference entity simple link » attribute type to your family, then you can add a link to one or several records of the entity to your product.
+If you have added a « reference entity multiple link » or a « reference entity simple link » attribute to your family, then you can add a link to one or several records of the entity to your product.

 It's very simple:
 1. Click on the field of the "**reference entity multiple link**" or "**reference entity simple link**" attribute.
-1. If it's a reference entity simple link attribute, you can chose only one record.
-If it's a multiple link one, then you can chose as records as possible.
+1. If it's a reference entity simple link attribute, you can choose only one record.
+If it's a multiple link one, then you can choose as records as possible.

 ![selector](../img/Products-EntitySelector.png)